 There is a range of work experience types you can undertake as a student depending on your individual circumstances and career aspirations.

-For links to specific opportunities, try our bespoke internships page or visit Careers Connect.
+For links to specific opportunities, visit Careers Connect.

 Summer internships are structured periods of work experience undertaken by students, who are usually in their penultimate year, during their summer holidays.